 Full, Differential and Transaction Log Backups

 To decrease this problem, some plans choose more regular full backups, but these might be really large to take every day, for instance.
-The alternative is to use differential backups, that only contain the data that has modified since the past full backup.
+The alternative is to use differential backups, that only contain the data that has been modified since the last full backup.

 With this strategy, recovering from a failure at 20:59 on Monday is a lot faster.
 Keep in mind that a differential backup is cumulative, so the recovery plan is the Monday full backup, the 00:00 Monday differential backup, and all the log backups from Monday.
 Having the differential backup from 00:00 Monday means that all the log backups earlier that can be forgotten, as the differential backup covers the same as the net result of recovering all these log backups.
 Create such kind backup plan with the help of backup and restore software

 This had been a really quite simple and planned example, but it clearly displays the benefits of each backup type.
 Once you’ve planned your backup strategy, ensure that you test it to make sure that it allows you to perform your desired restores.